RAHenriksen/NGSNGS/README.md

 T<ThreadNumber>_RID<RandomID>_S<Read1StrandInfo>_<Chromosome>:<Start>-<End>
 _length:<Fragmentlength>_<modVal1Val2Val3Val4> F<FragmentNumber> R<PairNumber>
 ~~~~
 e.g.
 @T0_RID49_S0_NZ_CP029543.1:2236795-2236942_length:148_mod1000 F0 R1

 S0 is the forward strand and S1 is the reverse strand, mod1000 equals read with deamination, F0 signifies the first fragment out of 4 possible PCR duplicates, R1 indicate the sequence is read 1 (See supplementary material for detailed description).

+### Modification vector modVal1Val2Val3Val4
+* Val1 signifies deamination of the simulated fragment, 0 = no deamination, 1 = deamination.
+* Val2 signifies mismatches from file (-mf) of the simulated fragment, 0 = no mismatch, 1 = 5' mismatch, 2 = 3' mismatch, 3 = mismatch in both ends.
+* Val3 signifies stochastic structural variations in the sequenced reads, 0 = no variation, 1 = insertions, 2 = deletions, 3 = insertions and deletions.
+* Val4 signifies sequencing error (dependent on -q1,-q2 or -qs) in the sequenced reads, 0 = no sequencing error, 1 = sequencing error.

 ## Nucleotide substitution models
 ### Nucleotide quality scores (-q1 and -q2)
 Simulating a .fq or .sam format requires a provided nucleotide quality profile (-q1, -q2) with one example (Test_Examples/AccFreqL150R1.txt) and its structure: